 In this article, we’ll be talking about how to run a cannabis loyalty program in Canada.
 In this, we’ll take a look at the legal restrictions and what they restrict you from doing before jumping into a few tips to make your Canadian cannabis loyalty program a success.

-Like we hinted at above, the cannabis regulations regarding loyalty programs for Canada’s legal cannabis retailers are different than those of loyalty programs in the United.
+Like we hinted at above, the cannabis regulations regarding loyalty programs for Canada’s legal cannabis retailers are different than those of loyalty programs in the United States.
 At first glance, they can be daunting and discouraging if your a business owner looking to start up a loyalty program.

 The law we’re referring to specifically here is Section 24 of the Canadian Cannabis Act which,